 The torch ginger lily (Etlingera elatior) is a showy addition to the tropical landscape, as it is a large plant with a variety of unusual, colorful blooms.
-Torch ginger plant information says the plant, an herbaceous perennial, grows in areas where temperatures fall no lower than 50 F. (10 C.) at night.
-This limits growth to USDA Hardiness Zone 10 and 11, and possibly zone 9.
+Torch ginger plant information says the plant, an herbaceous perennial, grows in areas where temperatures fall no lower than 50 degrees F. (10 C.) at night.
+This limits growth to USDA hardiness zone 10 and 11, and possibly zone 9.

 Torch Ginger Plant Information

 Learning how to grow torch ginger lilies will add unusual flowers to your outdoor display, available in a range of colors.
-The unusual torch ginger flowers may be red, pink or orange — blooming from colorful bracts.
+The unusual torch ginger flowers may be red, pink, or orange– blooming from colorful bracts.
 White blooms have been reported in some torch ginger plant information, but these are rare.
-Buds are edible, flavorful and used in Southeast Asian cooking.
+Buds are edible and flavorful, and used in southeast Asian cooking.

 Planting and Caring for Torch Ginger Plants